adithirgis/pollucheck/README.md

 ⚡ Fun fact: Its a tidy code!

+Works for Indian Air Quality Data!

 PR for suggestions and feedback!